-Mathematics Standard students use mathematics to make informed decisions in their daily lives.
-Students develop understanding and competence in mathematics through real-world applications.
-These skills can be used in a range of concurrent HSC subjects.
+Mathematics Standard 11–12 focuses on enabling students to use mathematics to make informed decisions in their daily lives.
+Students develop understanding and competence through real-world applications of mathematics.

 The Mathematics Standard Year 11 course comprises four Topics, with the Topics divided into Subtopics.